kenpeter/algo/misc/simiar_question.md

 - https://leetcode.com/problems/subsets-ii/ (\*)

 - https://leetcode.com/problems/permutations (\*)
-- why do we need to use used = new Array(ns.len) in dfs?
+- why used arr is so good in dfs
 - we can use path_arr.includes(ele) to achieve unique
-- use used[index], we can track who used / who has not used
+- if there are repeated num, we know exactly who used / who not used
 - for dfs loop, why i=0? why we re-scan from zero?
 - because if i=start_ind, we skip / miss many elements
 - we want to have all elements